Modular memristor model with synaptic-like plasticity and volatile memory: Results

 Finally, the weight variable $w$ is updated at postsynaptic spike times proportionally to the presynaptic trace $x$, and negatively at postsynaptic spike times in proportion to the postsynaptic trace $y$:

 The functions $\sub{A}{+},\, \sub{A}{-}$ are weight dependent scaling factors.

-Our aim is to reformulate this model for a one-port device, which has important distinctions from biological synapses.
+Our aim is to reformulate this model for a one-port device, which differs from biological synapses in several important respects.
 The key idea is to replace discrete spike trains with continuous voltage signals, while interpreting one terminal as the 'presynaptic' terminal and the other as the 'postsynaptic' terminal.
 With this identification, the respective spike trains correspond to positive and negative voltages across the device.
 Accordingly, we substitute the spike trains at each synaptic terminal with the appropriate signed voltage function, as illustrated below:

 where $v^+,\, v^-$ are the positive and negative parts of $v$, respectively, with the convention $v = v^+-v^-$.